History of San Juan Islands in Timeline

 San Juan Islands

-The San Juan Islands are an archipelago located in the Pacific Northwest, nestled between Washington state and Vancouver Island, British Columbia.
-They are a part of Washington state and constitute the main portion of San Juan County.
+The San Juan Islands are an archipelago located in the Pacific Northwest, nestled between Washington State and Vancouver Island, British Columbia.
+These islands are part of Washington state and constitute the core of San Juan County.
+Known for their scenic beauty and diverse wildlife, the San Juan Islands are a popular tourist destination offering opportunities for whale watching, kayaking, and exploring charming towns.

-In 1911, the sea otter received federal protection, but Washington's sea otter had already been hunted to extinction.
-Although a small remnant population still existed in British Columbia, it soon died out.
+In 1911, the sea otter received federal protection; however, Washington's sea otter population had already been hunted to extinction.

 In the summer of 1969, fifty-nine sea otters were re-introduced to the Washington coast from Amchitka Island, Alaska.

-In the summer of 1970, fifty-nine sea otters were re-introduced to the Washington coast from Amchitka Island, Alaska.
+In the summer of 1970, fifty-nine sea otters were re-introduced to the Washington coast from Amchitka Island, Alaska, and these have expanded by 8% per year, mainly along the outer west and northwest coast of the Olympic Peninsula.

-In October 1996, professional marine mammal biologists verified a single sea otter observed near Cattle Point, San Juan Island.
+In October 1996, a single sea otter was observed near Cattle Point on San Juan Island.

 2009: Salish Sea Recognized by United States